TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The instances and geom refs from the spatial graph work the same way.
 Instances are stored in the "FragmentList" asset, geom refs in the "GeometryMetadata" asset.
 Each instance includes an entity id to identify the entity it's part of.

 These two assets are special in that they don't use the pack file format.
 They have their own specialized container formats.
 Large models contain huge numbers of small instances and geom refs so we wanted to be as efficient as possible.
-In each case, there's only one type of object stored, so no need to include a per object type index.
-Geom refs are fixed size, so no need for a directory either.

 There's no serialized spatial hierarchy.
 The viewer uses an optimized spatial hierarchy that can be built at load time from the geometry metadata.
 There's also no logical scene graph.
 Once all the object properties were moved out to a separate database it wasn't needed any more.
 The viewer can display the same selection tree using the [instance tree](https://aps.autodesk.com/blog/working-2d-and-3d-scenes-and-geometry-forge-viewer) representation.
 So, instead of serializing the logical scene graph and using it to build an instance tree at runtime, we just serialize the instance tree.